Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 The result of this macro is cached in the

-ac_cv_func_mmap_fixed_mapped
+ac_cv_func_mmap_fixed_mapped variable.

-If the obstacks are found, define HAVE_OBSTACK
+If the obstacks are found, define HAVE_OBSTACK, else require an

-replacement for ‘obstack’.
+AC_LIBOBJ replacement for ‘obstack’.

 The result of this macro is cached in the ac_cv_func_obstack